How To Move To The UK From The US Without A Job?

 Visa as a separated or divorced dependent partner

-In order to apply for settlement, you must have had your last visa as a spouse or partner of the aforesaid sponsor and received public funds.
+To apply for settlement, you must have had your last visa as a spouse or partner of the sponsor mentioned above and received public funds.

 5. High potential individual visa